|

 Down the line there were many such

-repairs (and still are) plus
+repairs (and there still are) plus

 a whole lot of stacked garden walls between me and the next bit of